heftone/react-text-adventure/README.md

 # react-text-adventure
-A react text based adventure using routers.
+A React text based adventure using routers.
+The goal is to type in action words such as 'go north' or 'go south' to navigate through different components of the story.